rutura/The-C-20-Masterclass-Source-Code/LECTURE_ORGANIZATION.md

       4. References with range based for loops
       5. Challenge : Banking application?

-11. Character manipulation and strings
+11. Character manipulation and strings [ADJUSTED]
       1. C style strings
       2. std::string
           - All the nuances you covered in previous version of the course